Assess the U.S. Climate

-Assessments support the critical analysis of issues, highlighting key knowledge that can improve policy choices and identifying significant gaps that can limit effective decision making.
-Assessment activities also track progress by identifying changes in the condition of the integrated Earth system over time, advances in the underlying science, and changes in human response.
+Scientific assessments are essential tools for linking science and decision making.
+They survey and synthesize science, within and between disciplines and across sectors and regions.
+They highlight key knowledge that can improve policy choices and identify significant gaps that can limit effective decision making.
+Assessments also track progress by identifying changes in the condition of the Earth, changes in human response, and advances in science over time.

-Informs the nation about already observed changes, the current status of the climate, and anticipated trends for the future
+- Informs the Nation about observed changes, the current status of the climate, and anticipated trends for the future;

-Integrates scientific information from multiple sources and sectors to highlight key findings and significant gaps in our knowledge
+- Integrates scientific information from multiple sources and sectors to highlight key findings and significant gaps in knowledge;

-Establishes consistent methods for evaluating climate impacts in the U.S. in the context of broader global change
+- Establishes consistent methods for evaluating climate impacts in the United States in the context of broader global change; and

-Provides input to Federal science priorities and are used by U.S. citizens, communities, and businesses as they create more sustainable and environmentally sound plans for the nation’s future.
+- Is used by the U.S. Government, citizens, communities, and businesses as they create more sustainable and environmentally sound plans for the future.

 - USGCRP's Interagency National Climate Assessment Working Group (INCA)

 - NCAnet, a network of partner organizations working to extend the reach of the NCA

 - Process and engagement activities in support of the First NCA, Third NCA, and sustained assessment